5. Your Google Shopping Feed in Shopify

 Get the Google Shopping for Shopify Infographic

 This whole chapter has been turned into an infographic!
-And it’s now yours to easily reference how you can optimise your Google Shopping feed.
+And it’s now yours to easily reference how you can optimise your Shopify Google Shopping feed.

 Right-click the original, full-size image link here then save it to your computer.
-If you do Google Ads for a living, may I suggest you get it professionally printed and hang it in your office.
+If you do Google Ads for a living, may I suggest you get it professionally printed then hang it in your office.